 Cotton-top Tamarin (Saguinus oedipus)

-Mitigation options to reduce the risk associated with importing a cotton-top tamarin include:
+Mitigation options to reduce the risk associated with importing Cotton-top Tamarin could include:

-1. Limiting importation to registered wildlife parks or zoos to ensure the holding facility meets the stringent keeping standards Tasmania applies to all institutions.
+1. Limit importation to registered wildlife parks or zoos to ensure that holding facilities meet the stringent keeping standards that apply to all such institutions in Tasmania;

-2. Requiring any wildlife park or zoo to submit a Cotton-top tamarin species management plan (including enclosure details) prior to import.
+2. Require any wildlife park or zoo to submit a Cotton-top Tamarin Species Management Plan (including enclosure details) prior to import; and

-3. The wildlife exhibition facility can clearly demonstrate they have proficient keepers for that particular species.
+3. Require wildlife exhibition facility licence holders to clearly demonstrate that they have proficient keepers for the species.

 Risk Assessment: Cotton-top tamarin (Saguinus oedipus) (165Kb)